ballerina-platform/module-ballerinax-salesforce/README.md

 ## Search Operations

-The ‘searchSOSLString’ remote function allows users to search using a string and returns all the occurrences of the string back to the user.
+The `searchSOSLString` remote function allows users to search using a string and returns all the occurrences of the string back to the user.
 SOSL searches are faster and can return more relevant results.

 ```